ryantd42/NY-Legislative-Git/2023/S7054B-2023/bill.md

   ___________

- Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary
+ Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary  --  recom- mitted to the Committee on Judiciary in accordance with Senate Rule 6, sec.
+8  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the family court act, in relation to referrals for child support enforcement for foster care maintenance payments